HimeshKohad/Arduino_Projects/Basics/LED_Blinker/LED_Blinker.md

 <hr>

 LEDs are small, powerful lights that can be found in a variety of applications.
-To begin, we will practise blinking an LED, which is the Hello World of microcontrollers.
+To begin, we will practice blinking an LED, which is the Hello World of microcontrollers.
 It is as simple as turning on and off a light switch.
 Establishing this critical baseline will provide you with a solid foundation as we progress to more complex experiments.

 ***Components Required:***